Stormwind99/Pantography/README.md

 1. Place two filled maps into a crafting grid
    * The first filled map will be the target map, and the second filled map the source map.
 The maps can be different scales and different areas.
    * The resulting filled map will be the target map with any data that fits into its area from the source map copied into any blank pixels of the target map - and the source map will be left in the crafting grid unchanged.
+If the source map does not intersect with the target map, then no output map will appear in the crafting result slot.
 2. Build and use a pantograph.
    * Place source filled maps in the left crafting grid, and a target filled map in the target slot in middle.
 If the source maps all intersect the target map, a result map will appear in the crafting result slot on the right.
 Take the result map, and the target map will also clear.
    * Place source filled maps in the left crafting grid, and a target empty map in the target slot in middle.
 In the crafting result slot on the right will appear a result filled map, which attempts to contain the data from all of the source filled maps (even scaling to higher scale levels if needed).